-Few would argue that we need to improve how health care is financed and delivered.
-But with so many different options, which solutions are best?
-And in what setting for which stakeholders?
+Few would argue that we can improve the ways we finance, deliver, and make decisions about health care.
+But with so many different ideas and options, which ones are best?

-We will spend some of our time on ideas and programs that are not ultimately beneficial.
-We recognize that while all solutions sound promising when first proposed, many will fail.
-We do not view this as a disappointment or deficiency; but rather a necessary part of honest, rigorous analysis and evaluation.
-We embrace the notion that we will spend time on some ideas and programs that ultimately prove unfruitful.
-We cannot find the best solutions if we don't separate out the worst ones.
+We will work on ideas and programs that are not ultimately beneficial.
+While all solutions sound promising when first proposed, some will fail.
+We do not view this as a disappointment or deficiency; but rather a necessary part of transparent, rigorous analysis and evaluation.
+We embrace this notion and believe that it's impossible to find the best solutions if we don't identify and separate them from others.

-We will not be able to engage in promising topics that are beyond our mission and focus areas.
-We take our mission and focus areas seriously and believe that however worthy, anything beyond them is not in the best in interest of our target patients and populations, or our partners, collaborators, and funders.
-This perspective guides how we engage, or don't engage, in partnerships with other health care stakeholders
+We will not be able to work on important topics beyond our mission and focus areas.
+We take our mission seriously and believe that focusing anything beyond them -- however worthy in their own right -- is not in the best in interest of our partners, collaborators, and funders, or the patients and populations we seek to help.
+We focus on doing a few things, and doing them well -- a perspective that guides how we prioritize partnerships and collaborations.